Sudhansh6/sudhansh6.github.io/_posts/Philosophy/lecture3.md

 ## Epistemology

-The term “epistemology” comes from the Greek words “episteme” and “logos”.
-“Episteme” can be translated as “knowledge” or “understanding” or “acquaintance”.
-In contrast, “logos” can be translated as “account” or “argument” or “reason”.
+The term epistemology comes from the Greek words “episteme” and “logos”.
+“Episteme” can be translated as knowledge or understanding.
+In contrast, “logos” can be translated as argument or reason.

-### Knowledge as justified true belief
+Knowledge is a justified true belief.
 Plato's Theatetus - "Knowledge importantly depends on the nature of knower and her relationship to her environment."